 It’s hard to say whether Xiami is a successful music service.
-It has gained a group of hard-core users, including myself, with quality music and a good service, but few people, either copyright holders or users, buy into the business model with which it was intended to revolutionize China’s music industry.
+It has gained a group of hard-core users with a good service, but few people, either copyright holders or users, buy into the business model with which it was intended to revolutionize China’s music industry.

 Before Alibaba years, Wang Hao, CEO of Xiami, had his own band back in college and started helping promote underground bands in Hangzhou where both Alibaba and Xiami are based.
 He knew well how hard musicians’ life became in times when Baidu MP3, the notorious pirated music download source, prevailed.